bpatra/personal-blog/_posts/2020-05-02-getting-started-with-quantum-programming-with-q-and-quantum-katas.md

 When starting to learn quantum computing, a reference often cited is <a href="https://algassert.com/quirk" target="_blank">Quirk</a>.
 While it's an amazing project, building visual quantum circuits has not really helped me to "get" the fundamentals of quantum computing and why it can achieve for example these exponential speed ups.

 {% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/1200px-Bloch_sphere.svg_.png' caption="The Bloch Sphere and its 3D representation.
-This is very popular, but has not helped me much while trying to get into quantum computing." %}
+This is very popular, but has not helped me much while trying to get into quantum computing." size_class="small"  %}

 <h3>Adopt quickly the bra-ket notations and get used to tensorial product</h3>
 If you come with a mathematical background you probably have not worked with <a href="https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation" target="_blank">bra-ket notations</a> before.
 If everybody use them in quantum mechanics and computing this is for a reason.
 As you will learn in the Quantum Katas tutorials, the canonical base for a 3-Qubit systems is composed of the 8 vectors $\ket{000}$, $\ket{001}$, $\ket{010}$... which is much more handy to write compared to a $\mathbb{C}$ 8-dimensional vector for each.
 Remember, a $N$-Qubit state is represented by a $2^{N}$ dimensional vector.
 Convince yourself that the bra-ket notations are consistent with the matrix representation you are more familiar with and after that <strong>stick and embrace bra-ket notations</strong>.
 I also advise you to review the <a href="https://en.wikipedia.org/wiki/Tensor_product" target="_blank">tensor product</a> properties, which is used intensively in quantum computing.
 In my mathematical studies I had encountered it sometimes (more frequently as an exercise), here it plays a central role.